The GALAH Survey: Accreted stars also inhabit the Spite Plateau: The lithium plateau and enrichment in GSE

 Using the \teff selection from Section~\ref{sec:lithium} and the dynamical selections from Section~\ref{sec:ges_selection}, we now compare the properties of the Spite Plateau for sub-populations of the Milky Way.
-As discussed in Section \ref{sec:intro}, the aim of this work is to explore the lithium abundances of \gaia-Enceladus stars and compare them to the rest of the Milky Way halo (a mixture of accreted and \textit{in situ} stars) and the Milky Way disk stars (likely \textit{in situ} formation).
+As discussed in Section \ref{sec:intro}, the aim of this work is to explore the lithium abundances of GSE stars and compare them to the rest of the Milky Way halo (a mixture of accreted and \textit{in situ} stars) and the Milky Way disk stars (likely \textit{in situ} formation), to see if there is any difference that could be the result of formation environment.

-Figure \ref{fig:possible_enrichment} compares the four populations defined in Section~\ref{sec:ges_selection}: \gaia-Enceladus (first column), the retrograde halo (second column), the prograde halo (third column), and the disk (fourth column).
+Figure~\ref{fig:possible_enrichment} compares the four populations defined in Section~\ref{sec:ges_selection}: GSE (first column), the retrograde halo (second column), the prograde halo (third column), and the disk (fourth column).
 The top row shows the \ali distribution with \feh, with other rows showing for context the \feh-\alphafe, \jphi-$\sqrt{\jr}$, and \teff-\logg distributions of the stars.
-For each population we are only showing the stars with $\teff>5850$~K (Section~\ref{sec:lithium}); additionally for the right-most column, the panels highlighting the disk stars, only those stars with $\feh<-0.6$ are shown for visual clarity (this metallicity was chosen as it is the observed metallicity ceiling of the other three samples).
+For each population we only highlight the stars with $\teff>5850$~K (Section~\ref{sec:lithium}); additionally for the right-most column, the panels showing the disk stars, only those stars with $\feh<-0.6$ are shown for visual clarity (this metallicity was chosen as it is the observed metallicity ceiling of the other three samples).
 The purple square symbols further highlight stars within each sample that have $\ali>2.65$ --- stars that are near or above the BBN lithium abundance; these stars will be discussed in Section~\ref{sec:enrichment}.

-As could be clearly seen in Figure~\ref{fig:abundance_comparison}a and b, GALAH DR3 confirms the result from \citet{Molaro2020} and \citet{Cescutti2020} --- \gaia-Enceladus shows broadly the same Spite Plateau lithium abundance as other stars in the Milky Way halo.
-Figure~\ref{fig:possible_enrichment} shows this result even more clearly with the sample limited to stars with $\teff>5850$~K: \gaia-Enceladus stars, and the retrograde halo stars, are confined to a small region of \ali.
-The prograde halo and the disk sample show a larger range of \ali, but if we look at only the stars with $\feh<-1.3$, these stars are still found to have roughly constant \ali with \feh.
+As could already be clearly seen in Figure~\ref{fig:abundance_comparison}a and b, GALAH DR3 confirms the result from \citet{Molaro2020} and \citet{Cescutti2020} --- GSE shows broadly the same Spite Plateau lithium abundance as other stars in the Milky Way halo.
+Figure~\ref{fig:possible_enrichment} shows this result even more clearly with the sample limited to stars with $\teff>5850$~K: GSE stars, and the retrograde halo stars, are confined to a small region of \ali.
+The prograde halo and the disk sample show a larger range of \ali, but if we look at only the stars with $\feh<-1.3$, these stars are constant \ali with \feh.